gradual-verification/gvc0/docs/impl_field_access.md

 ### Imprecise Precondition, Precise Postcondition

 If a function's precondition is imprecise, then `OwnedFields` will be passed in without modification.
 However, if its postcondition is precise, then only the specified permissions will be returned to the caller.
-This is accomplished by replacing the current `OwnedFields` struct with a new one that contains only the specified permissions using `inherit`.
+This is accomplished by replacing the current `OwnedFields` struct with a new one that contains only the specified permissions using `addAccess`.

 ```
 void example(Node* node, OwnedFields** fields) {